Dreadlokk Aftercare.

 So, You’ve Got Dreads?
-How Exciting! 🎉🌿
+Now What?

 Welcome to the dreadlock journey—you’re officially part of an awesome community!
 Now, let’s make sure your dreads stay clean, dry, and well-maintained so they can thrive.